 Again, everything is specific to your unique situation, but the age-old tenant that buying is always better than renting is simply not true.
 Sure, owning a home means building equity each month instead of spending money on rent that you won’t get back, but there are a few key drawbacks as well.
 Here are a few of the reasons why renting might be better than buying:

-- The Additional Costs of Owning a Home: Comparing your monthly rent to a mortgage payment estimate on a house you may be interested in might make buying seem like the smarter move.
-However, once you factor in insurance, taxes, maintenance – figure 1% of the value of the house per year for this one – and a slew of other surprise costs (new furnace, water heater, etc.), buying might make less sense.
+- The additional costs of owning a home: Comparing your monthly rent to a mortgage payment estimate on a house you may be interested in might make buying seem like the smarter move.
+However, once you factor in homeowners insurance, property taxes, closing costs, mortgage interest rates, maintenance – figure 1% of the value of the house per year for this one – and a slew of other surprise costs (new furnace, water heater, etc.) buying might make less sense.

 - Maintenance: In addition to the cost of maintaining your home, consider the effort and time it takes.
 Don’t like cleaning gutters or remembering to replace the furnace filter?
 Renting has the benefit of just picking up the phone to take care of these pesky tasks.